DualBrain/qbasic.github.io/documentation/SCREEN.md

 ### Arguments

-The *mode* argument is an integer expression with legal values 0, 1, 2, 7, 8, 9, and 10.
-All other values are illegal.
-Selection of a mode argument depends primarily on your program's anticipated display hardware, as described above.

 Each of the `SCREEN` modes is described individually in the following paragraphs.

 `SCREEN 0`

-* Text mode only
+- Text mode only
-* Either 40 × 25 or 80 × 25 text format with character-box size of 8 × 8 (8 × 14 with EGA)
+- Either 40 × 25 or 80 × 25 text format with character-box size of 8 × 8 (8 × 14 with EGA)
-* Assignment of 16 colors to any of 2 attributes
+- Assignment of 16 colors to any of 2 attributes
-* Assignment of 16 colors to any of 16 attributes (with EGA)
+- Assignment of 16 colors to any of 16 attributes (with EGA)

 `SCREEN 1`

-* 320 × 200 pixel medium-resolution graphics
+- 320 × 200 pixel medium-resolution graphics
-* 80 × 25 text format with character-box size of 8 × 8
+- 80 × 25 text format with character-box size of 8 × 8
-* Assignment of 16 colors to any of 4 attributes
+- Assignment of 16 colors to any of 4 attributes
-* Supports both EGA and CGA
+- Supports both EGA and CGA
-* 2 bits per pixel
+- 2 bits per pixel

 `SCREEN 2`

-* 640 × 200 pixel high-resolution graphics
+- 640 × 200 pixel high-resolution graphics
-* 40 × 25 text format with character-box size of 8 × 8
+- 40 × 25 text format with character-box size of 8 × 8
-* Assignment of 16 colors to any of 2 attributes
+- Assignment of 16 colors to any of 2 attributes
-* Supports both EGA and CGA
+- Supports both EGA and CGA
-* 1 bit per pixel
+- 1 bit per pixel

 `SCREEN 7`

-* 320 × 200 pixel medium-resolution graphics
+- 320 × 200 pixel medium-resolution graphics
-* 40 × 25 text format with character-box size of 8 × 8
+- 40 × 25 text format with character-box size of 8 × 8
-* 2, 4, or 8 memory pages with 64K, 128K, or 256K of memory, respectively, installed on the EGA
+- 2, 4, or 8 memory pages with 64K, 128K, or 256K of memory, respectively, installed on the EGA
-* Assignment of any of 16 colors to 16 attributes
+- Assignment of any of 16 colors to 16 attributes
-* EGA required
+- EGA required
-* 4 bit per pixel
+- 4 bit per pixel

 `SCREEN 8`

-* 640 × 200 pixel high-resolution graphics
+- 640 × 200 pixel high-resolution graphics
-* 80 × 25 text format with character-box size of 8 × 8
+- 80 × 25 text format with character-box size of 8 × 8
-* 1, 2, or 4 memory pages with 64K, 128K, or 256K of memory, respectively, installed on the EGA
+- 1, 2, or 4 memory pages with 64K, 128K, or 256K of memory, respectively, installed on the EGA
-* Assignment of any of 16 colors to 16 attributes
+- Assignment of any of 16 colors to 16 attributes
-* EGA required
+- EGA required
-* 4 bits per pixel
+- 4 bits per pixel

 `SCREEN 9`

-* 640 × 350 pixel enhanced-resolution graphics
+- 640 × 350 pixel enhanced-resolution graphics
-* 80 × 25 text format with character-box size of 8 × 14
+- 80 × 25 text format with character-box size of 8 × 14
-* Assignment of either 64 colors to 16 attributes (more than 64K of EGA memory), or 16 colors to 4 attributes (64K of EGA memory)
+- Assignment of either 64 colors to 16 attributes (more than 64K of EGA memory), or 16 colors to 4 attributes (64K of EGA memory)
-* Two display pages if 256K of EGA memory installed
+- Two display pages if 256K of EGA memory installed
-* EGA required
+- EGA required
-* 2 bits per pixel (64K EGA memory) 4 bits per pixel (more than 64K EGA memory)
+- 2 bits per pixel (64K EGA memory) 4 bits per pixel (more than 64K EGA memory)

 `SCREEN 10`

-* 640 × 350 enhanced-resolution graphics
+- 640 × 350 enhanced-resolution graphics
-* 80 × 25 text format with character-box size of 8 × 14
+- 80 × 25 text format with character-box size of 8 × 14
-* Two display pages if 256K of EGA memory installed
+- Two display pages if 256K of EGA memory installed
-* Assignment of up to 9 pseudo-colors to 4 attributes
+- Assignment of up to 9 pseudo-colors to 4 attributes
-* EGA required
+- EGA required
-* 2 bits per pixel
+- 2 bits per pixel

 The following are default attributes for `SCREEN 10`, monochrome display: